 Mortuary Science Study Programs

-Typically, mortuary science study programs take 2-4 years with either an associate or bachelor’s degree.
-An associate degree program usually comprises basic biological knowledge of the human body and treatment of the deceased along with a few classes that deal with grief, as well as business practices.
-The bachelor’s degree course is more elaborate and will prepare you in all aspects to become a well-versed professional.
+Typically, mortuary science study programs take 2-4 years with either an associate or Bachelor's degree.
+An associate degree program usually comprises basic biological knowledge of the human body and treatment of the deceased and a few classes that deal with grief and business practices.
+The Bachelor's degree course is more elaborate and will prepare you in all aspects to become a well-versed professional.

-For a degree course, while some colleges may be lenient in admission requirements, some others will need applicants to fulfil the following basic conditions:
+For a degree course, while some colleges may be lenient in admission requirements, some others will need applicants to fulfill the following basic conditions:

-- A minimum high school score of GPA of 2.50
+- A minimum high school score GPA of 2.50

 - A minimum 'C' grade in all programs before applying for the course